 What else should my students know?

-10.A In 1808, Congress ended legal participation in the international slave trade, but the domestic slave trade expanded to fill the need for enslaved workers.
+10.A In 1808, Congress ended legal participation in the international slave trade, but the domestic slave trade expanded with the opening of new lands in the Southeast.
 A total of 1.2 million men and women from parts of the Upper South were forcibly moved to the Deep South and the Black Belt during the first half of the 19th century.
 So many enslaved people were forced to make this journey that it came to be known as "The Second Middle Passage."

 10.B Enslaved families, many of which had generationally deep ties in the Upper South, were torn asunder and traumatized by this massive forced migration.